stack-lane/BootcampX/Module #04/02 Azure.md

 | Subscription       | Billing + resource container       | Project budget and tracker    |
 | Resource Group     | Logical group of resources         | Folder for related services   |
 | Region/Zone        | Where your data lives              | Data center location + backup |

+Along with this, there are two other important concepts to learn about a CI/CD pipeline (more on CI/CD later).

+1. Azure Container Registry (ACR)
+   Azure Container Registry is a private Docker registry hosted in Azure.

+   It allows you to store, manage, and secure Docker container images (and Helm charts, OCI artifacts, etc.) in your own Azure environment — instead of using public registries like Docker Hub.

+   > 💡 Think of ACR as your organization's private app store for containers.

+2. Azure Container Apps (ACA)
+   Azure Container Apps is a serverless container platform — it lets you run containerized apps without managing servers or infrastructure.

+   You just deploy your container, and Azure takes care of scaling, networking, and runtime — automatically.

+   > 💡 Think of Azure Container Apps as a run-anywhere engine — perfect for deploying modern apps fast, without worrying about Kubernetes complexity.

 ---